BrightspaceUI/labs/src/utilities/router/README.md

 ]
 ```

-### RouteReactor
+## Rendering the Active view using RouteReactor

-The `RouteReactor` is a [Reactive Controller](https://lit.dev/docs/composition/controllers/) responsible for re-rendering the nested view when the route changes.
+The `RouteReactor` is a [Reactive Controller](https://lit.dev/docs/composition/controllers/) responsible for rendering (and re-rendering) the active view whenever the route changes.

 ```js
 import { RouteReactor } from '@brightspace-ui/labs/utilities/lit-router';